 More in details, passenger cars and light duty vehicles emissions trends are driven by a gradual decrease over the years of gasoline fuel consumption balanced by an increase of diesel fuel which is the main driver for NO_X and PM emissions.
 At pollutant level emission trends are driven not only by fuel but also by changes in technologies which are reflected in the COPERT model by the evolution of the annual vehicle fleet.
 Due to the penetration of new vehicles with more stringent pollutant limits, some pollutant emissions decreased faster than other.
 An important role has been played also by the distribution between diesel and gasoline fuel consumptions.
 In the last years an increase of diesel fuelled vehicles and a decrease of gasoline ones have been registered and diesel fuel new technologies resulted in a slower decrease of NO_X emission than expected.
-Regarding heavy duty vehicles emissions trends are explained by the variations estimated in mileages time series data correlated to the variations registered in fuel consumptions; annual variation are explained by the general trend of national economic growth and in particular commercial and industrial activities.
+Regarding heavy duty vehicles emissions trends are explained by the variations estimated in mileages time series data correlated to the variations registered in fuel consumptions; annual variation is explained by the general trend of national economic growth and in particular commercial and industrial activities.
 Emissions trends regarding mopeds and motorcycles are explained by the variations estimated in mileages time series data correlated to the variations registered in gasoline consumptions.
 The annual penetration of new technologies explains annual emission trends.
 The general decrease between 2019 and 2020 is explained by the pandemic crisis.

-In Table 3.22 the list of key categories by pollutant identified for road transport in 2021, 1990 and at trend assessment is reported.
+In Table 3.22 the list of key categories by pollutant identified for road transport in 2022, 1990 and at trend assessment is reported.

-Table 3.22 List of key categories for pollutant in the road transport in 2021, 1990 and in the trend
+Table 3.22 List of key categories for pollutant in the road transport in 2022, 1990 and in trend

-Key cat egories i n 2021 Key ca itegories in 1990 Key ca itegories in trend NOx 1A3bi 1A3bii 1A3biii 1A3bi 1A3bii 1A3biii 1A3bi 1A3bii 1A3biii NMVOC 1A3bi 1A3biv 1A3bv 1A3bi 1A3biv 1A3bv 1A3bi 1A3biv NH 3 1A3bi СО 1A3bi 1A3biv 1A3bi 1A3biv 1A3bi PM 10 1A3bvi 1A3bvii 1A3bi 1A3bii 1A3biii 1A3bvi 1A3bi 1A3bii 1A3biii 1A3bvi PM {2.5} 1A3bi 1A3bvi 1A3bi 1A3bii 1A3biii 1A3bvi 1A3bi 1A3bii 1A3biii BC 1A3bi 1A3biii 1A3bvi 1A3bi 1A3bii 1A3biii 1A3bi 1A3bii 1A3biii 1A3bvi Pb 1A3bvi 1A3bi 1A3biv 1A3bi 1A3bvi Cd 1A3bi 1A3bi
+Key cat egories i n 2022 Key ca tegories in 1990 Ke y catego ries in tro end NO X 1A3bi 1A3bii 1A3biii 1A3bi 1A3bii 1A3biii 1A3bi 1A3bii 1A3biii NMVOC 1A3biv 1A3bv 1A3bi 1A3biv 1A3bv 1A3bi 1A3biv NH 3 1A3bi СО 1A3bi 1A3biv 1A3bi 1A3biv 1A3bi PM10 1A3bvi 1A3bvii 1A3bi 1A3bii 1A3biii 1A3bvi 1A3bi 1A3bii 1A3biii 1A3bvi PM2.5 1A3bi 1A3bvi 1A3bi 1A3bii 1A3biii 1A3bvi 1A3bi 1A3bii 1A3biii 1A3bvi ВС 1A3bi 1A3biii 1A3bvi 1A3bi 1A3bii 1A3biii 1A3bi 1A3bii 1A3biii 1A3bvi Pb 1A3bvi 1A3bi 1A3biv 1A3bi 1A3bvi Cd 1A3bi 1A3bvi 1A3bi

-In 2021 key categories are identified for the following pollutants: nitrogen oxides, non methane volatile organic compounds, carbon monoxide, particulate matter with diameter less than 10 μ m, particulate matter with diameter less than 2.5 μ m, black carbon, lead and cadmium.
+In 2022 key categories are identified for the following pollutants: nitrogen oxides, non methane volatile organic compounds, carbon monoxide, particulate matter with diameter less than 10 μ m, particulate matter with diameter less than 2.5 μ m, black carbon, lead and cadmium.

-Nitrogen oxides emissions show a decrease since 1990 of -74.5%.
+Nitrogen oxides emissions show a decrease since 1990 of -74.8%.
 Emissions are mainly due to diesel vehicles.
-The decrease observed since 1990 in emissions relates to all categories except for diesel passenger cars and light commercial vehicles, hybrid categories and CNG buses.
-In 2021, emissions of nitrogen oxides (Table 3.23) from passenger cars, light-duty vehicles and heavy-duty trucks including buses are key categories.
+The decrease observed since 1990 in emissions relates to all categories except for diesel passenger cars, hybrid categories and CNG buses.
+In 2022, emissions of nitrogen oxides (Table 3.23) from passenger cars, light-duty vehicles and heavy-duty trucks including buses are key categories.
 The same categories are identified as key categories in 1990 and in trend.